Shot-on-video film: History

 The first theatrically-released films shot on videotape pre-date the invention of the camcorder and related consumer video technology, starting with the Electronovision process developed by film producer and entrepreneur H. William "Bill" Sargent, Jr. around 1964.
 Electronovision used conventional analog Image Orthicon-based studio video cameras (RCA TK-60 cameras in Electronovision's case), recording video from them to an Ampex high-band 2" Quadraplex-format video tape recorder (VTR), all configured to use the black-and-white 819-line interlaced 25 frame per second (FPS) video standard, used in France for TV broadcasting at the time.
 The videotaped 819-line footage was then edited, with the final cut being transferred from tape to film stock via a kinescope process.
 The 819-line video standard was chosen by Electronovision over the regular 525-line 30 FPS video standard in use in the US at the time, due to its higher resolution and closer frame rate to motion picture film's 24 FPS, making it a better fit for transfer to film.

 A few films were shot and released using the Electronovision process, such as The TAMI Show, (1964), Hamlet (1964), and Harlow (1965).

 Around 1969, The Vidtronics Company, a division of Technicolor, had also developed a process for transferring color videotape to film, this time using standard 525-line NTSC color video gear.

 To demonstrate the potential of their process, they produced The Resurrection of Zachary Wheeler (1971).
 The picture was shot by the crew from the TV series Death Valley Days, transferred and processed by Technicolor, and distributed by a Technicolor subsidiary, Gold Key Entertainment.
 It was not successful in theatres, but was frequently shown in TV syndication and 16mm rentals.

 Other films using Vidtronics' tape-to-film process were Why?
 (1971), and 200 Motels (1971), the latter being shot using the 625-line PAL color video standard at Pinewood Studios in the UK.

 In 1973, Hollywood actor/producer Ed Platt, made famous by his role as "The Chief" in the NBC-TV series Get Smart, raised the money to produce Santee, starring Glenn Ford.
 Platt saw the advantages of using videotape over film, and used the facilities of Burbank's Compact Video Systems to shoot the western on location in the California and Nevada deserts.
 The motion picture was shot with Norelco PCP-70 portable plumbicon NTSC cameras and portable Ampex VR-3000 2" VTRs, then transferred to film at Consolidated Film Industries in Hollywood.
 The film was not commercially successful.

+Feminist filmmaker JoAnn Elam weaved together kinescoped video interviews of three women (each passing the handheld camera to one another) with 16mm film imagery on her 1975 experimental documentary Rape.